simonom/PyCHAM/README.md

 // can be used for preceding comments, as in the example.

-note on equations: the expression for the rate coefficient can use Fortran type scientific notation or python type

-note on equations: acceptable math functions: EXP, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10

-note on equations: MCM (master chemical mechanism) rate constants are accepted, e.g. KMT01, as are MCM photolysis rates, e.g. J<1>

-note on equations: rate coefficients may be functions of TEMP, RH, M, N2, O2

-An example of the standard expression for an equation is: % rate : reactant1 + reactant2 = product1 + product2 ;
+Equations should adhere to the syntax in the following standard expression for an equation: % rate coefficient equation : reactant1 + reactant2 = product1 + product2 ;
+Each equation should be represented on a new line.

+The rate coefficients must adhere to the following rules:
+The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; MCM (master chemical mechanism) rate constants are accepted, e.g. KMT01, as are MCM photolysis rates, e.g. J<1> ;rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen (# molecules/cc (air)) - these concentrations are calculated automatically as a function of temperature and pressure inside eqn_parser.py; rate coefficients may also be a function of MCM names such as RO2.

 **Chemical Scheme .xml file**